chrissxYT/i3buntu/README.md

 * A computer which supports the network drivers that come with the Ubuntu Minimal image.

 # Default Ubuntu packages
 The standard Ubuntu distribution comes preinstalled with a number of standard packages.
 This project tries to determine what packages allow for the desired Ubuntu setup to be made.
-As of this writing (November 28, 2018) the most recent version of Ubuntu is Ubuntu 18.10, and a complete list of all preinstalled packages was to be found in the following manifest file: http://releases.ubuntu.com/xenial/ubuntu-16.04-desktop-amd64.manifest.
+As of this writing (November 30, 2018) the most recent LTS version of Ubuntu is Ubuntu 18.04, and a complete list of all preinstalled packages was to be found in the following manifest file: http://releases.ubuntu.com/bionic/ubuntu-18.04.1-desktop-amd64.manifest.

 # Installation